 Data Types: Data types specify which type of ProcessMaker data to search.
 There are three data types in PMQL: Request, Task, and Collection.

-Properties: Properties are the building blocks of a PMQL query; such as, process name, case or task status, participants, and dates associated with cases, tasks, or collection records.
+Properties: Properties are the building blocks of a PMQL query; such as, process name, request or task status, participants, and dates associated with requests, tasks, or collection records.

 How to Use PMQL in ProcessMaker

-Cases: Perform advanced searches to find cases that match specific criteria.
-This can help in filtering and locating specific cases quickly.
+Requests: Perform advanced searches to find requests that match specific criteria.
+This can help in filtering and locating specific requests quickly.

 Tasks: Use PMQL to sift through your tasks efficiently.
 This is especially useful for managing large volumes of tasks by filtering them based on various parameters.